Judge to toss Arkansas redistricting case unless DOJ joins

 The ruling comes days before candidates can begin filing for legislative and state offices in Arkansas.
 The one-week filing period begins on Tuesday.

 The Arkansas Public Policy Panel and the Arkansas State Conference NAACP had filed a lawsuit challenging the new lines for the state’s 100 House districts and sought a preliminary inunction blocking them.
+The panel’s redistricting plan created 11 majority-Black districts, which the groups challenging the map argued was too few.

 The new boundaries were approved in December by the Republican-controlled state Board of Apportionment.
 The panel is comprised of Gov. Asa Hutchinson, Attorney General Leslie Rutledge and Secretary of State John Thurston.
 Republicans hold a majority in both chambers of the Legislature.